wlenig/wlenig.github.io/data/blog/focus-monitor.md

 }
 ```

-Here, `get_info` finds the process's PID, opens a handle to it, and gets its name and other appropriate information.
-Then, `log_info` prints if beautifully.
-And, voila!
+Here, `get_info` finds the process's PID, opens a handle to it, grabbing its name and other appropriate information.
+Then, `log_info` prints it beautifully.

 ![A screenshot of FocusMonitor running](focusmonitor_screenshot.png)

+> For aesthetics, the powershell prompt has been shortened by modifying the `prompt` function [like so](https://stackoverflow.com/a/58575183).

 With a new tool at my disposal, it was time to finally investigate the cause of the strange focus bugs.
 You could not imagine my dissapointment to learn it was my mouse's configuration software misbehaving.
 Upon removing it, the problem went away, and seems(?) to have stayed away after a fresh install; an anti-climactic ending, I know.
 At least next time focus begins bugging out, I'll have just the right tool for the job.